-You've put together a list of schools, and there's one on there that makes your heart beat a little faster.
-Should you apply early?
+You’ve put together your list of dream, match, and safety schools, and there's one on there that makes your heart beat a little faster.
+Should you prove your love by applying early?

 Many colleges allow applicants to submit their materials for an early deadline (sometime in the fall) that falls before the regular deadline (usually sometime in January or February).